 Peter Cole’s description of the ways in which visual art exerts its spell on us applies as well to his ethic as a translator and poet.
 Willing to be trained, but fiercely resistant to taming, Cole is a poet who, rather than turning toward what might be true, turns what might be true into something that tunes.
-It is this rigorous recalibration that has consistently marked Cole’s work, most recently in Hymns & Qualms: New and Selected Poems and Translations (FSG), a book whose rare synthesis of forms, periods (antiquity to the present), and lyric temperaments call into question distinctions typically drawn between translation and original work.
-So too, Cole’s recent ekphrastic poems, published in the Paris Review and elsewhere, rewrite both the runes and ruins of other words, or worlds.
+It is this rigorous recalibration that has consistently marked Cole’s work, most recently in Hymns & Qualms: New and Selected Poems and Translations (FSG), a book whose rare synthesis of forms, periods (antiquity to the present), and lyric temperaments calls into question distinctions typically drawn between translation and original work.
+So too, Cole’s recent ekphrastic poems, published in The Paris Review and elsewhere, rewrite both the runes and ruins of other words, or worlds.
 At this synesthetic meeting point, we set out to discuss translation as writing and writing as translation.

 Annie Kantar: What have you been working on lately?